MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-chunking-phase-content.md

 **Engineering effort**: Medium<br/>
 **Processing cost**: High<br/>
 **Use cases**: Images, tables<br/>
-**Examples**: Generate text representations of tables, and images, summarize transcripts from meetings, speeches, interviews, or podcasts<br/>
+**Examples**: Generate text representations of tables, and images, summarize transcripts from meetings, speeches, interviews, or podcasts

-### Document Layout Analysis
+### Document layout analysis

 Document layout analysis libraries and services combine OCR capabilities with deep learning models to extract both the structure of documents, and text.
 Structural elements can include headers, footers, titles, section headings, tables and figures.
 The goal is to provide better semantic meaning to content contained in documents.